by Guy Michaels

 I remember working with a voiceover artist who came into my studio a few years ago.
 We were recording a number of TV commercials.
 In the read-through before we hit record, this voiceover artist gave quite natural reads that connected with the material.
 I was certain it would deliver the results desired by the client and work in terms of delivering the message to the end-customer.
 However, as soon as he got up to the microphone to record for real, he went into ‘performance mode’.

 This ‘performance mode’ is when the voice artist ups their game at the microphone, often to pleasing effect.
 Unfortunately, performance mode for this voice actor meant discarding any sense of naturalism.
-Much like my audio example above, he simply went up and down in pitch in an exaggerated and very unnatural way, which culminated in a pattern that simply doesn’t work.
+He simply went up and down in pitch, much like my audio example.
+It was an exaggerated and very unnatural way.
+This pattern simply doesn’t work.

 I’ve often wondered why this occurs so much in professional voiceover.
-That said, I am aware of certain VO tutors, voice acting coaches, and voiceover training organisations that teach techniques in line with this.
+I know some VO tutors, voice acting coaches, and training organisations teach these techniques.
+They are in line with this specific approach.
 In this case, I simply asked the voice actor, “What are you doing?”
 He responded with, “Well, it’s a commercial, so I’m giving it a commercial feel.”

 The “VoiceOver Voice” vs. Human Connection